nutsdb/nutsdb/README.md

 ```
 ##### ZPopMin

-Removes and returns up to count members with the lowest scores in the sorted set stored at key.
+Removes and returns the member with the lowest score in the sorted set stored at bucket.

 ```go
 if err := db.Update(